-As the Group's reporting currency is the euro, fluctuations in the value of other currencies in which borrowings are instrumented and transactions are carried out with respect to the euro may have an effect in future commercial transactions, recognized assets and liabilities, and net investments in foreign operations.
+As the Group's reporting currency is the euro, fluctuations in the value of other currencies in which borrowings are instrumented and transactions are carried out with respect to the euro may have an effect on future commercial transactions, recognised assets and liabilities, and net investments in foreign operations.

-Furthermore, since 2016 the Group also operates and holds assets in the UK and recently in Switzerland following completion of the Swiss Towers Acquisition, both countries outside the Eurozone.
-It is therefore exposed to foreign currency risks and in particular to the risk of currency fluctuation in connection with exchange rate between the euro, the pound sterling and the Swiss franc.
-The strategy for hedging foreign currency risk in investments in non-euro currencies must tend towards a full hedge of this risk, and must be implemented over a reasonable period depending on the market and the prior assessment of the effect of the hedge.
-This hedge can be instrumented via derivatives or borrowings in local currency, which act as a natural hedge.
+Furthermore, the Group operates and holds assets in the United Kingdom and in Switzerland, both of which are outside the Eurozone.
+It is therefore exposed to foreign currency risks and in particular to the risk of currency fluctuation in connection with exchange rate between the euro, on the one hand, and the pound sterling and the Swiss franc, on the other.
+The Group's strategy for hedging foreign currency risk in investments in non-euro currencies must tend towards a full hedge of this risk, and must be implemented over a reasonable period depending on the market and the prior assessment of the effect of the hedge.
+Hedging arrangements can be instrumented via derivatives or borrowings in local currency, which act as a natural hedge.

-The majority of the Group's transactions are denominated in euros.
-However, as at 31 December 2017, the contributions to the Group's income and total assets in a functional currency other than the euro amounted to $\epsilon$ 32,042 thousand and $\epsilon$ 741,991 thousand, respectively.
-The volatility in converting into euro agreements denominated in pound sterling and Swiss francs may have negative consequences to the Group, affecting its overall performance, business, results in operations and cash flow generation.
+The majority of the Group's transactions are denominated in euro.
+However, as of 31 December 2018 and 31 December 2017, restated, the contributions to the Group's income in a functional currency other than the euro amounted to 65,209 thousand (7.3% of the Group's operating income) and 32,042 thousand (4.1% of the Group's operating income), respectively.
+As of 31 December 2018 and 31 December 2017, restated, the contributions to the Group's total assets in a functional currency other than the euro amounted to 789,685 thousand (15.4% of the Group's total assets) and 803,790 thousand (18.1% of the Group's total assets), respectively.
+The volatility in the exchange rate between the euro, and, respectively, the pound sterling and the Swiss franc may have negative consequences on the Group, affecting its overall performance, business, results in operations, financial condition and cash flows.